richRemer/syzygy/README.md

 // define a "foo" plugin method syzygy.plugin("foo", function(config) {
-    // this.read can be used to asynchronously load from earlier configs this.read("host", function(host) {
+    // this.parent.then can be used to asynchronously load from earlier configs this.parent.then(function(settings) {
+        var host = settings.host;
-        foo.doThings().then(function(val) {
+        foo(host).doThings().then(function(val) {
-            // this.write ends this plugin and sets config values this.write({foo_val: val});
+            // this.write ends this plugin and sets config values for the plugin this.write({foo_val: val});
         });
     });